srobo/website/_events/sr2017/southampton-tech-day-december.md

 ## Directions

-The location of our tech day is on a different campus to that of Kickstart, please check our map!
+The location of our tech days are on a different campus to that of Kickstart, please check our map!

 * How to [get to campus][soton-campus-directions]